 1 to 1 sessions [Available in person and remotely]

 Our clinic is classified as an essential healthcare service so if you require in person consultation and are not in a vulnerable category, have no COVID-19 diagnosis or symptoms, and are not in contact with someone vulnerable/with a diagnosis/with symptoms- then you can attend upon completing a public health agreement form which will be provided when you book.
 You will be sent a confirmation email which can be presented as necessary to enable travel to and from the clinic.

-We have comprehensive social/physical distancing and hygiene-focused protocols in place at the clinic in keeping with Government and National Public Health Emergency Team (NPHET) guidelines to help ensure that your visit is safe as well as comfortable.
+Masks are required while in the building and we have comprehensive social/physical distancing and hygiene-focused protocols in place at the clinic in keeping with Government and National Public Health Emergency Team (NPHET) guidelines to help ensure that your visit is safe as well as comfortable.